philbucher/salome-kratos-converter/README.md

 ## Mesh Refinement
 If you have a set of files on which you want to apply the same operations (e.g. Mesh Refinement), then you can export a "Converter Scheme" from an existing case.

-If you import this scheme, you will be asked to provide a set of files
+If you import this scheme, you will be asked to provide a set of files on which the same operations should be applied.

 ## Additional Information: